-Every Tea Garden Bungalow has to have its own resident ghost.
+Every Tea Garden Bungalow must have its own resident ghost.
 I was a little disappointed that Second Chance House (only 150 years old) at Selim Hill Tea Garden had no ghosts and visiting friends and family could not be enthralled with hair raising stories.

 Fear makes faith stronger, so I prayed to all the Gods I believe in, held onto my husband (even as he laughed at me) and went to bed.
 After a short interval, the sounds came back, louder and bolder!
 All windows and doors were bolted, but then spirits can apparate through walls....was this project a huge folly on our part?
 Would we survive the night?
 When would the sun rise?